Azure/avshub/content/workshop-guide/module-2/module-2-task-6/index.md

 In **Datacenter Location**, provide the nearest biggest city to your location for installing the VMware HCX Manager On-Premises.
 Then select **Continue**.
 In **System Name**, modify the name to **HCX-OnPrem-XY** and click **Continue**.

+> Note: The city location does not matter in this lab.
+It's just a named location for visualization purposes.

 #### Step 4: Continue to complete configuration

 ![](Mod2Task6Pic4.png)